RayHightower/rayhightower.github.octo-broken/source/_posts/2014-01-21-an-environment-of-respect.markdown

    * Do you really want to end oppression, or do you simply want to change places with your oppressor?

-When drafting the new code of conduct, I wanted to be sure to treat all groups of people with respect.
+Here's an experience that shapes my thoughts on this subject.
 A few decades ago, when I was a young developer for a company in Colorado, I had a confrontation with senior developer, a White man.
 I was certain that this was a Black/White issue.
 I won't go into details, but I will admit that I treated that White man very badly in retaliation.

 Some days later, I walked past my manager's desk, and there was my "nemesis", interacting with my manager (another White man who also happened to be his manager) in the same manner that he had interacted with me.
 That's when I figured out that this guy wasn't a racist, he was just an asshole.